 - Walk slowly – I recommend walking slowly for beginners, ideally 2 hours to walk 5km, this way you can really tune into the forest environment

 - Engage your senses – Which birds can you hear singing?
 Is the wind rustling the leaves in the trees?
-How do the sunlight filter through the tree canopy?
+How does the sunlight filter through the tree canopy?
 How many different shades of green can you see?
 Can you smell the phytoncides given off by the trees?
 Why not place your hands on the trunk of a tree, how does that feel?
-Breath in a few deep breaths, how to the fresh air taste as it enters your lung?
+Breath in a few deep breaths, how does the fresh air taste as it enters your lungs?